The Science

 Neuroplasticity

-Your brain is not fixed—it's constantly changing based on your behaviors.
+Your brain is not fixed.
+It constantly changes based on your behaviors.
 The neural pathways you use most become stronger, while unused pathways weaken.
 This is neuroplasticity, and it's the scientific basis for habit change.

 Breaking the Habit Loop